-General Information about IRS
+General Information about radioactive sources

 Discovery of radioactivity made by Antoine Henri Becquerel in 1896 has become a significant achievement.
 Up till now the radioactive materials are put to good effect in medicine, agriculture, heavy industry, electricity generation etc. However, despite the wide range of radioactivity applications in useful purposes, there is an opposite side to this discovery, that is, abusing ionising radiation may lead to burns, radiation sickness, and death, emergence of cancer, tumours, and genetic mutations.
-Ionising radiation source (IRS) is a physical object, except nuclear installations, containing a radioactive substance, or a technological device, which creates, or, under certain conditions, may create the ionising radiation.
+Ionising radiation source (IRS) (radioactive sources) is a physical object, except nuclear installations, containing a radioactive substance, or a technological device, which creates, or, under certain conditions, may create the ionising radiation.
 In order to ensure compliance with the allowable limits of radiation effects to personnel, public and environment, established by rules, regulations and standards on safety, there is a State regulatory control.

 The radioactive sources, which are not under regulatory control, or have never been regulated, or were left without attendance, lost, placed in inappropriate location, transferred without proper permission from the State or stolen are called the “orphan sources”.